mkwng/sandbox/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name:   Bug Report # Name of issue template
+name: Bug Report
-about:  Report any bugs that you find to help us improve. # Brief description what this issue template should be used for
+about: Report any bugs that you find to help us improve.
-title:  [BUG] # Pre-populated in the title field of the issue e.g. [Feedback]
+title: '["BUG"]'
-labels:   bug, enhancement # Pre-populate with existing tags, separate with commas
+labels: bug, enhancement
+assignees: ''

 ---

 # Add what will pre-poulate in the comment box.